Finlandia ferry

 Finlandia ferry Wiki

-The ferry is the 2nd in a series of 3 same-designed vessels built by Fincantieri (Italy) and DSME (South Korea).
+The ferry is the 2nd in a series of three vessels built to the same design by Fincantieri (Italy) and DSME (South Korea).
 MS Finlandia's sisterships are Moby Aki and Moby Wonder.
-Pascal Lota is also considered sistership, but not identical with Finlandia.
+Pascal Lota is also considered a sistership, though not identical to Finlandia.

-The vessel was constructed by DSME Daewoo Shipbuilding (in Okpo-Geoje, Korea), under hull/yard number 7506.
-The powerplant is based on 4x Wartsila marine diesel engines (model 12V46C) with total power output 50,4 MW.
-The propulsion system consists of 2x driveshafts with Wartsila-made CPPs (controllable pitch propellers).
+The vessel was constructed by DSME Daewoo Shipbuilding (Okpo-Geoje, Korea), under hull/yard number 7506.
+Her powerplant consists of four Wartsila marine diesel engines (model 12V46C) with a total output of 50.4 MW.
+The propulsion system includes two driveshafts with Wartsila-made CPPs (controllable pitch propellers).
 The hull is ice-strengthened (1A-class).

 Finlandia ferry ship (Moby Freedom)

 The vessel was launched on December 23, 2000.
-Under the name "Moby Freedom", the ship was operated by MOBY LINES in the period 2001-2012.
-Its both sides (port and starboard) were decorated with Looney Tunes characters.
-Moby Freedom offered Mediterranean mini-cruises during winter months.
-In the summer, the ferry served the Italy-Sardinia Island route Livorno-Olbia.
-Also available were connections from Genoa and Livorno to Corsica Island (Bastia) and Genoa-Olbia.
+Under the name "Moby Freedom," she was operated by MOBY LINES between 2001-2012.
+Both her port and starboard sides were decorated with Looney Tunes characters.
+Moby Freedom offered Mediterranean mini-cruises during the winter months.
+In summer, the ferry served the Italy-Sardinia route Livorno-Olbia, as well as connections from Genoa and Livorno to Corsica (Bastia) and Genoa-Olbia.

-In February 2012, Moby Freedom was sold to ECKERO LINE and in October was renamed "Finlandia".
-In March 2012, the ship was drydock refurbished and reconstructed (at Oresundsvarvet shipyard in Landskrona, Sweden).
-During the drydock, ship's superstructure (all indoor areas) were completely re-designed.
-Crew areas were expanded, the former 3-deck Show Lounge was transformed into the 2-deck bar lounge Nosturi, while the lower deck became a shopping center.
-Many indoor venues on Moby Freedom (including Cafeteria, Pizzeria, kids areas) were transformed into bars and pubs.
-The passenger cabin area overlooking the two lifeboats (Deck 8 midship) was transformed into conference rooms.
-Sun Deck's heated swimming pool (large plunge pool, whale-shaped) was eliminated to extend the Solarium area, creating more space for the Deck Bar.
+In February 2012, Moby Freedom was sold to ECKERO LINE and renamed "Finlandia" in October.
+In March 2012, she was drydock refurbished and reconstructed at Oresundsvarvet shipyard (Landskrona, Sweden).
+During this refit, the superstructure and all interior areas were completely redesigned.
+Crew areas were expanded, the former three-deck Show Lounge was transformed into the two-deck bar lounge Nosturi, and the lower deck became a shopping center.
+Many of Moby Freedom's venues (including Cafeteria, Pizzeria, and kids’ areas) were converted into bars and pubs.
+Passenger cabins overlooking the lifeboats (Deck 8 midship) were converted into conference rooms.
+The Sun Deck’s heated swimming pool (a large whale-shaped plunge pool) was removed to extend the Solarium, creating more space for the Deck Bar.

-In 2019, the cruise ship was upgraded (without entering drydock) with "ABB Ability - Marine Pilot Vision".
-ABB's innovative technology allows multiple real-time visualizations of ship's surroundings (measured by various sensors).
-With this marine automation and software package was greatly enhanced the safety during in-port maneuvering and docking.
+In 2019, the ferry was upgraded (without drydocking) with "ABB Ability - Marine Pilot Vision."
+This innovative technology provides multiple real-time visualizations of the ship’s surroundings using various sensors.
+The marine automation and software package significantly enhanced safety during in-port maneuvering and docking.